 Understanding the Application of DApps

 DApps are written with a special code that was created especially for Ethereum called solidity.
-Some of the top DApps can range from gambling, raising capital (ICOs), DeFi, gaming, social networking, and exchanges.
+Some of the top DApps can range from gambling, raising capital (ICOs), Decentralized Finance (DeFi) takes the decentralized concept of blockchain and applies it to the world of finance.
+Build..., gaming, social networking, and exchanges.
 They are not owned by a single entity and cut out the middleman.

 On many DApps on the Ethereum blockchain, users can gain incentives such as tokens.